Pollution trial offers rare glimpse into a Chinese courtroom

 Even before the trial, environmental lawyers hailed Hengdong court's acceptance of the case as progress.
 In the past, Chinese courts have refused to hear controversial pollution cases.

-Foreign news organisations are usually refused access when they apply or show up to cover trials in China.
+Foreign news organizations are usually refused access when they apply or show up to cover trials in China.

 In recent years though, in hopes of raising public confidence in the law, Beijing has been trying to make its judicial system more transparent.